Shard/rails-demo/README.md

 docker run --rm -v $(pwd):/usr/src/app -w /usr/src/app ruby bundle lock --update
 ```

-## Services
+## Internal Services
-- Postgres (Database)
+- Postgres - Single source of truth
-- Redis (Queues)
+- Redis - Provides backing for Resque Queues and ActionCable

-# Deployment
+# AWS Deployment
 Deployments are handled by Github Actions and Terraform.
+The target is AWS Cloud.

-When a new commit is push to `master` and all required CI steps pass, a container artifact will be published to the github container registery.
+When a new commit is pushed to `master` and all required CI steps pass, a container artifact will be published to the github container registery and a terraform plan will be generated.

+During this time the plan step can be inspected to see all the changes that will be made and the container will be available under [packages](https://github.com/Shard/rails-demo/pkgs/container/rails-demo).
+Once the [deployment](https://github.com/Shard/rails-demo/deployments) has been approved the plan will be applied to AWS.

-Terraform manages all of the AWS infrastructure required to deploy the application and all of its services.
+Terraform manages all of the AWS infrastructure required to deploy the application and all of its supporting internal services.
 When running `terraform apply` the latest `master` tagged image built via CI will be used for deployment.

-## Dependencies
+## Deployment Dependencies
-Valid AWS credentials must be present in `~/.aws/credentials` in order to use terraform to deploy to an account.
+Valid AWS credentials must be available to the [aws](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#provider-configuration) provider along with `terraform` being installed.

+## AWS Services
+- Application Load Balancer
+- Elastic Container Service/Fargate (Docker Compose in the cloud)
+- RDS Aurora Serverless (Postgres)
+- ElastiCache (Redis)
+- Cloudwatch (Container and infrastructure metrics, Alerting)

+# External Services

+## Sentry
+Sentry is used to collect and present Errors and Traces from both the frontend and backend.

+## Hashicorp Cloud (HCP)
-Terraform state is currently stored using HCP to allow GH actions access.
-Removing the reference in `main.tf` will allow for using terraform on a different AWS account.
+Terraform state is currently stored using HCP to allow Github actions access to the state.
+Removing the `terraform.cloud` block in `main.tf` to will allow for using terraform on a different AWS account.

-# TODO
-- [ ] Buy/Sell/Money

-# Notes
+# Notes on future improvements

 ## Zero Downtime maintaince
 Using AWS Aurora [ZDP](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_UpgradeDBInstance.PostgreSQL.MinorUpgrade.html#USER_UpgradeDBInstance.PostgreSQL.Minor.zdp) feature allows for connections to be preserved when rolling out upgrades.